MathiasEskildsen/ONT-AmpSeq/README.md

 mamba activate snakemake
 snakemake --profile profiles/biocloud --config include_blast_output=False db_path_sintax=database/MiDAS_5.3_SINTAX.fa length_lower_limit=1200 length_upper_limit=1600 quality_cut_off=15 input_dir=data/samples metadata=data/metadata/metadata_test.txt
 ```
+All information regarding configurations of the pipeline for a given run, is captured in a file located at `~/example_case/ONT-AmpSeq-main/results/config.txt`.
 The pipeline outputs OTU-tables with 97% and 99% identity ready for [Ampvis2](https://kasperskytte.github.io/ampvis2/index.html) and files ready to load into [phyloseq](https://github.com/joey711/phyloseq), all located in `~/example_case/ONT-AmpSeq-main/reslts/final` in a sub-folder corresponding to their %identity, more information on outputs can be found [here](#output-files).
+Explaination of all output file can be found [here](#output-files).
 Furthermore, initial plots are made using Ampvis2 and the metadata sheet:
 <figure id="figref-nanoplot">
   <img src="example_figures/Heatmap_99_sintax.png">
 </figure>